-Each device is available for production in user programmable versions (FLASH) as well as in factory coded versions (ROM).
-FLASH devices are shipped to customers with a default content (FFh), while ROM factory coded parts contain the code supplied by the customer.
-This implies that FLASH devices have to be configured by the customer using the Option Bytes while the ROM devices are factory-configured.
+Each device is available for production in user programmable versions (FLASH) as well as in factory coded versions (ROM/FASTROM).

+ST72324 devices are ROM versions.
+ST72P324 devices are Factory Advanced Service Technique ROM (FASTROM) versions: they are factory-programmed HDFlash devices.
+FLASH devices are shipped to customers with a default content (FFh), while ROM/FASTROM factory coded parts contain the code supplied by the customer.
+This implies that FLASH devices have to be configured by the customer using the Option Bytes while the ROM/FASTROM devices are factory-configured.